Drawsko Training Ground

 The Colonel Franciszek Sadowski Land Forces Training Centre in Drawsko (Centrum Szkolenia Wojsk Lądowych Drawsko im. płk. dypl.
 Franciszka Sadowskiego), commonly known as the Drawsko Training Ground (Poligon Drawski) is a training and proving ground located approximately 4 km southwest of Drawsko Pomorskie, West Pomeranian Voivodeship.
-The training ground was established on 2 February 1946.
+The training ground was called the Flugplatz Gabbert of the German Reichswehr.
 Aside from being used by the Polish Army, it is also used by all member states of NATO.

 History

 The unit originated in Jelenino, a village near Szczecinek and was created on 2 February 1946 as the Command of the Artillery Proving Ground (Komenda Poligonu Artyleryjnego).
 The unit was moved on 12 January 1949 to Oleszno, where it currently lies.
 The base was then changed to both a proving and training ground.
 Eventually, the name of the ground changed to the 2nd District Artillery Training Ground (II Okręgowy Poligon Artylerii).

 Many military events happened and happen in the area, most notably "Odra - Nysa 69", "Tarcza 76" and "Tarcza 88".
 In October 2000, the V Corps of the United States participated in a field exercise codenamed "VICTORY STRIKE".
 More than 2 thousand soldiers participated in the event.